-Favela United is a non profit organisation which uses the transformational power of football to drive social change inside marginalized communities of Mozambique.
+Favela United is a community based youth empowerment organisation which uses the transformational power of football to drive social change inside marginalized communities of Mozambique.

-Our aim is to provide the youth with the opportunity to create a better future for themselves and their community by teaching them on the pitch about fair play, inclusion and respect – lessons directly transferable to life in general and off the pitch, they participate into our ‘Life Captains’ Educational program.
+With the program we inspire and create a strong next generation of positive Change-Makers among youth inside marginalized communities with the power of football.
+Our aim is to provide the youth with the opportunity to create a better future for themselves and their community by teaching them on the pitch about fair play, inclusion and respect – lessons directly transferable to life in general and off the pitch, they participate into our ‘Life Captains’ Educational and Character development program.

 LIFE CAPTAINS PROGRAM “Capitães da Vida”

 Use football as a learning tool to change young lives and give them the basic skills, confidence, knowledge and opportunities to become champions of their own destiny.

 The program includes weekly educational workshops together with our local partner organisations on Life skills education, youth leadership, team building, peace buidling, SRHR and environment awareness +…..

 Inspires and creates change makers among youth from the marginalized communities we work in.

 Use football as a learning tool to change young lives.

 Gain new life skills, knowledge and opportunities to become champions of their own destiny.